 I may buy something occasionally if it’s on clearance.

 I worked for YEARS at the mall in an upscale clothing store and would NEVER spend all that money on anything..

 I buy LUCKY magazine regularly, and VOUGE about 2 times a year. ( the fall and spring fashion issues) and occasional Seventeen mag to keep current.. and I love loking at the pics and getting ideas..

 BuI I put my own look together for way less.
-And I buy vintage and designer clothing.posted almost 2 years ago
+And I buy vintage and designer clothing.posted about 2 years ago

 I rearly buy something at full price.
 Mostly sales.
 You can also find treasures in the second hand shops and if you’re creative enough and have the time you can turn any old unwanted thing into a trendy piece.
 Ebay is full of cheap goods too.

 I also love to sew my own clothes.
 The whole process of choosing the fabric and the pattern, sewing it and then wearing the finished pice feels really good.
 Some of my outfits are completed by diy projects.

 Be creative, fashion is a state of mind, it’s not that much about the money! :)

 Thrift stores and sales are great places to start, but remember – it’s more important to be stylish than trendy.
 Don’t buy into trends that don’t flatter you, and don’t drop gobs of money on passing fads.
 Know your body, know what looks good on you, and invest in the classics in shapes, colors and silhouettes that flatter you.
 Limit yourself to a handful of trendy items every season, and learn to mix and match to stay on top of things.